Decicus/DecAPI/readme.md

 # DecAPI
 [DecAPI](https://decapi.me/) is a personal project I started writing in 2014, which eventually became a big pile of undocumented, and badly written mess.

-This is essentially an attempt at rewriting everything that DecAPI supports into something more structured and documented, while still keeping backwards compatibility to those applications that still rely on it, using the [Laravel framework](https://laravel.com/)
+This is essentially an attempt at rewriting everything that DecAPI supports into something more structured and documented, while still keeping backwards compatibility to those applications that still rely on it, using the [Laravel framework](https://laravel.com/).

-As of right now, the rewrite is in still in the early stages and very few things are supported.
-The list below will be kept up-to-date as to what is currently working.
+As of right now, there is no ETA when this will be "complete".
+The idea is to keep adding features until I feel like it's time for another rewrite.
+Pull requests are generally welcome for new features, but generally features that are implemented to support backwards compatibility I would prefer to implement myself.
+This is only because certain features have never been documented (not even in my [blog post covering my custom APIs](https://blog.thomassen.xyz/custom-apis/)).

 If you're interested, a beta version is available under [beta.decapi.me](https://beta.decapi.me).